UK house price latest 2024: what's happening to property values near you

 Land Registry has the most comprehensive data regarding housing stock, and it provides a handy regional breakdown of house prices across the UK.

-In the 12 months up to that point, prices increased in all but one region.
+In the 12 months up to that point, prices increased in every region except for London.

-At the other end of the scale, London was the sole area where price fell– by 0.4%.
+At the other end of the scale, London saw prices fall 0.5% in the 12 months to September.

 See the table below for a full breakdown of prices by region.